-• What information, advice and guidance can parents and young people access through the college?
+What information, advice and guidance can parents and young people access through the college?

 Information, advice and guidance is available both via the website and by various people throughout the College.

 Key points of contact for IAG are the College website, the Schools Liaison team, the Admissions team, the Inclusive Learning team, the Student Support and Welfare team and the Curriculum teams.

-IAG is available upon enquiry, at Course Advice Mornings and at events throughout the year or via telephone or e-mail: 01995 642211 or 08006525592 enquiries@myerscough.ac.uk
+IAG is available upon enquiry, at Course Advice Mornings and at events throughout the year and via our College Admissions team and Careers staff or via telephone or e-mail:

+01995 642211 or 08006525592

+enquiries@myerscough.ac.uk